 Data ControllerThe Data Controller determines the purposes for which and the means by which personal data is processed.
 So, if your company/organization decides ‘why’ and ‘how’ the personal data should be processed it is the Data Controller.
 Employees processing personal data within your organization do so to fulfill your tasks as Data Controller.

 Your company/organization is a joint controller when together with one or more organizations it jointly determines ‘why’ and ‘how’ personal data should be processed.
 Joint controllers must enter into an arrangement setting out their respective responsibilities for complying with the GDPR rules.
 The main aspects of the arrangement must be communicated to the individuals whose data is being processed.

-At Opening.io we are reviewing our systems, processes, policies and documentation and updating them where necessary.
-Under the General Data Protection Regulation (GDPR), Opening.io is a Data Processor.
+Opening and GDPRAt Opening we are committed to privacy of both our customers (and your customers, job seekers and employees).
+We are continuously reviewing our systems, processes, policies and documentation and updating them where necessary.
+Under the General Data Protection Regulation (GDPR), Opening is a Data Processor.

-Opening.io processes the personal data on behalf of its customers, the Data Controllers of said data.
-As a Data Processor, Opening.io does not process said data except on instructions from the Data Controller.
-Processing resumes and other relevant information is a “legitimate interest” of a company (“controller”) who is trying to evaluate candidates for employment per Article 6; Opening.io does not need to obtain consent from job applicants to screen and rank their resume data.
-Opening.io has features to allow for the correction or deletion of personal data at predetermined time intervals as well as on-demand from our own systems per Article 17.
+Opening processes the personal data on behalf of its customers, the Data Controllers of said data.
+As a Data Processor, Opening does not process said data except on instructions from the Data Controller.
+Processing resumes and other relevant information is a “legitimate interest” of a company (“controller”) who is trying to evaluate candidates for employment per Article 6; Opening does not need to obtain consent from job applicants to screen and rank their resume data.
+Opening has features to allow for the correction or deletion of personal data at predetermined time intervals as well as on-demand from our own systems per Article 17.